aidenfairman12/rnaseq/README.md

+##### **Create subdivisions of scripts based on each step of the html file.
+Then I need to explain how the github is structured in this readme, and move the text that is currently in this readme.
+Finally link all the images, genomes, etc that I used that are too big to push to github.

-This is the first commit of the project.
+his is the first commit of the project.

 Early answers for part 2 (Quality Checks) of workflow